mikej100/scrape-mstar/Readme.md

 playwright install

 ### Configure MongoDB connection
 Set envrionment variable MONGO_CONN_STRING=<mongodb-connectionstring>.
 You may want to do this in .bashrc or VScode project settings.

 ### Run in VS Code
 To run in debug
-    launch "wipBehave" will run scenarios tagged with @wip launch Behave: current file (feature file)
-    launch allSecSpiders or CrawlFunds1
+    launch "wipBehave" to run scenarios tagged with @wip launch Behave: to run current file feature file launch allSecSpiders or CrawlFunds1

 ### Deploy to scrapyd